sdiehl28/baseball-analytics/README.md

 Additional examples of baseball data analysis are continually being added.

-Sabermetrics, such as wOBA, will soon be computed using reference data from [FanGraphs](https://www.fangraphs.com/guts.aspx).
+Retrosheet postseason data will soon be parsed.
+All Retrosheet regular season data is parsed and wrangled.

 ## MLB Data Wrangling